olmesm/ohmybuck/content/blog/2020-06-08-09-41-setting-up-your-mac/index.md

 tags: ["mac", "development"]
 ---

-My opinionated guide to mac setup with a focus on enhancing existing/normal workflows.
+A guide to mac setup with a focus on enhancing existing/normal workflows.
 Tooling and setup has a focus on ease of setup and keeping an experience that isn't too far from OS defaults.
+This could potentially be scripted, but has been left as a set of manual tasks so that engineers can pick, choose, and understand what they're doing.

 ## What this means